Picture this – your exams are finished, the sun is shining and all you have to think about is which pub to visit first.

-The last few weeks of the academic year are an opportunity to unwind with your friends and make plans for the summer but it’s also worth planning for the day when you move out of your student house.
-What might sound like a painless task can actually put strain on you and your pocket, which is why we’ve put together our top tips for a stress-free move:
+The last few weeks of the academic year are an opportunity to unwind with your friends and make plans for the summer but it’s also worth planning for the things to do when moving out of your student house.
+What might sound like a painless task can actually put a strain on you and your pocket, which is why we’ve put together our top tips for a stress-free move:

 1. Review your tenancy agreement:

 We get it, your dissertation has been handed in and you don’t want to read another long-winded document until September, but it’s definitely worth having a quick look at your tenancy agreement.
 It will have all sorts of important information, including when to give notice, when you’ll have to vacate by and what’s expected of you when you move out of the property.
 Make a note of any key dates mentioned and make sure your housemates know them too.

 When you move in you’ll want an inventory of everything within the property and it’s important you also check this when moving out.
 If anything is missing, your landlord will likely deduct the cost from your deposit so be extra vigilant.
 Aside from making sure no items are missing, make note of the general condition of the property.
 That toilet bowl you chipped or that carpet you ruined with red wine may not feel important but they might cost you when it’s time to move out!

 Reasonable wear and tear is to be expected but if you think you might be charged for any damage make a note of this and consider chipping in as a house to get it fixed.
 It will likely be cheaper than the money lost from a deposit and if you actually make any improvements to the property in the process you can request this money be deducted from your last rent.

 3. Know your rights!